 If your business or project is not very “pictorial”, consider buying images that are generic enough to decorate your website without drawing undue attention to themselves.

 Some design features make a website very difficult for disabled users to access.
 For example, poor contrast makes text hard to read for the partially sighted, and careless use of colour can disable colourblind users.
 Read more about this on our Accessibility page.

 This may appear to limit your choices, but in fact, a design that works for disabled people works for everyone.
 If your goal is clarity and good communication, you’ll find that sensible contrast and colours benefit all your users, and therefore you as well.

 Animation — our views

-If you're considering using us, it's probably because you like our ethos of simplicity in website design.
+If you’re considering using us, it’s probably because you like our ethos of simplicity in website design.
 We tend to frown upon things that flash, spin or wobble, but subtle movement can work well.
-Slideshows of images that gently blend into each other provide a way to present a set of attractive pictures that quietly convey your message with minimum distraction, unlike those that slide aggressively across the screen.
-See Animal Actors for a great example.
+Slideshows of images that gently blend into each other provide a way to present a set of attractive pictures that quietly convey your message with minimum distraction.
+Use sliding images for more movement and dynamism.

 One feature of older websites that has fallen out of favour is the splash page.
 This is a kind of “doorway page” often filled with colour, action and animated bells and whistles, but no explanation or message other than a sign saying “Click to Enter”.
 Remember those?
-See Manchester United.
-In today's fast-moving internet world where every click has to count, your customers are more likely to click away to your competitors.
-The only exception might be if you have a multilingual site, and your splash page gives readers the option to choose a language.
+In today’s fast-moving internet world where every click has to count, your customers are more likely to click away from your splach page to your competitors.
+One exception might be if you have a multilingual site, and your splash page gives readers the option to choose a language.
 Even then, there are other ways of proceeding.